Vishnudevverse/Project-Hydrowaves/README.md

-# 🌊 Hydrowaves.in — Client Project
+# 🌊 Hydrowaves.in — Client Business Website

 Hi there! 👋
-I’m **Vishnu**, a 2nd-year B.Tech student and aspiring software developer.
+I’m **Vishnu**, a 2nd-year B.Tech student and aspiring full-stack developer.

 ---

 ## 🚀 About This Project

-**Hydrowaves.in** is a fully functional website I designed and developed for a small business specializing in **hydraulic equipment sales, service, and training**.
+**Hydrowaves.in** is a live, fully functional business website I built for a hydraulic equipment company.

-This was my first real-world freelance project — built while balancing my studies.
+It combines **dynamic** and **static** pages to deliver a balanced performance with a page speed score of **95+**, and **SEO score above 95+**.

 ---

+## 🛠️ Tech Stack

+- **Languages**: HTML, CSS, JavaScript, PHP
+- **Hosting**: Deployed on Hostinger
+- **Performance**: Optimized for fast loading and responsive design
+- **SEO**: Structured markup & clean code for high search rankings

+---

-## 🛠️ What I Did
+## 🎯 What I Did

-✔️ Planned & designed the website layout
+✔️ Planned, designed & developed the entire website
-✔️ Developed responsive pages (Home, Services, Training, Contact)
-✔️ Integrated hosting and domain (`hydrowaves.in`)
-✔️ Ensured SEO-friendly structure & fast loading times
+✔️ Integrated static content for fast load times + PHP for dynamic features
+✔️ Tuned performance for 95+ scores in PageSpeed & SEO audits
+✔️ Managed deployment on Hostinger with a custom domain
-✔️ Delivered updates and support for the client’s business needs
+✔️ Provided updates & training for the client to manage content

 ---